Membrane: Fouling control and mitigation

-Since fouling is an important consideration in the design and operation of membrane systems, as it affects pre-treatment needs, cleaning requirements, operating conditions, cost and performance, it should prevent, and if necessary, removed.
+Since fouling is an important consideration in the design and operation of membrane systems, as it affects pre-treatment needs, cleaning requirements, operating conditions, cost and performance, it should be prevented, and if necessary, removed.
 Optimizing the operation conditions is important to prevent fouling.
 However, if fouling has already taken place, it should be removed by using physical or chemical cleaning.

 Physical cleaning techniques for membrane include membrane relaxation and membrane backwashing.